JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-12-06-Dinky-little-dino.md

 - Complete the terrain generation system
 - Implement obstacles such as spikes, ballistic missiles and Mothra
 - Finish the character controller, adding kick and fireball attacks with animations
-- Add civilians, buildings and other score increasing pickups <br>
+- Add civilians, buildings and other score increasing pickups

 Updates can be found in the blog section of this portfolio under the category dinky little dino.